gayathreegopi/gayathreegopi.github.io/index.md

 ## [Explore My Work](/projects/)

-Feel free to explore my projects and experiences showcased here.
-Each project reflects my commitment to leveraging data for impactful decision-making.
+Each project and experience showcased here reflects my commitment to leveraging data for impactful decision-making.
 If you'd like to connect or discuss potential collaborations, don't hesitate to reach out.

 ---